Kielce pogrom: Commemoration

 Following the fall of communism, several commemorative plaques were unveiled in Kielce.
-In 1990 the first plaque was unveiled following the involvement of then Polish president Lech Wałęsa.
+In 1990 the first plaque was unveiled following the involvement of then Solidarity leader Lech Wałęsa.
 A monument by New York City-based artist Jack Sal entitled White/Wash II commemorating the victims was dedicated on 4 July 2006, in Kielce, on the 60th anniversary of the pogrom.
 At the dedication ceremony, a statement from the President of the Republic of Poland Lech Kaczyński condemned the events as a "crime and a great shame for the Poles and tragedy for the Polish Jews".
 The presidential statement asserted that in today's democratic Poland there is "no room for antisemitism" and brushed off any generalizations of the antisemitic image of the Polish nation as a stereotype.
 Another monument intended to be a representative grave for the victims, was unveiled in the city in 2010.